-You can apply and remove the filter from the home tab ribbon in excel but still, it takes a minimum of 5 seconds to do this.
-However, there are excel keyboard shortcuts do this in just 1 second.
+You can apply and remove the filter from the home tab ribbon in excel, but still, it takes a minimum of 5 seconds to do this.
+However, there are excel keyboard shortcuts that do this in just 1 second.

 #9 – Freeze Row & Column Shortcuts in Excel

-When you are working in many rows and columns there is need of freezing your first row and first column.
+When you are working in many rows and columns, there is a need to freeze your first row and first column.
 Here is the Excel Keyboard Shortcuts to freeze your top row and column.

 #10 – Open Formatting Dialogue Box

 Formatting is the technique we tend to use to format any cell or range of cells in excel.
-In general, case scenario we right click on the cell or range of cell and select the format option.
+In general, in the case of a scenario, we right-click on the cell or range of cells and select the format option.